mui/material-ui/docs/pages/blog/mui-x-mid-v6-features.md

 This feature is integrated with the editing API, so pasted data can be persisted using the `processRowUpdate` prop to update your data source through your usual editing validation process.
 Furthermore, the callbacks `clipboardPasteStart` and `clipboardPasteEnd` are fired during the clipboard paste operation, which can be useful for extra customizations around the event.

-For more details on how to use clipboard copy and paste, check out the [feature’s page](https://mui.com/x/react-data-grid/clipboard/).
+For more details on how to use clipboard copy and paste, check out the [feature's page](https://mui.com/x/react-data-grid/clipboard/).

 ### Filter on column headers [<span class="plan-pro"></span>](/x/introduction/licensing/#pro-plan)